Die 6 schlimmsten Fehler bei der Fasssauna Pflege – und wie Sie sie vermeiden

 The hydrophobic effect ensures that wet surfaces dry quickly.

-With the Remmers HK-Lasur 3in1 you can optimally protect your barrel sauna and enjoy it for a long time.
+With Remmers HK-Lasur 3in1 you can optimally protect your barrel sauna and enjoy it for a long time.

 Barrel sauna care mistake #3: missing drip edges